-In October 2010, we issued a warrant to Comerica Bank, which warrant was immediately exercisable for 33,746 shares of our then outstanding Series D-1 Convertible Preferred Stock at an exercise price of \$1.778 per share.
+In October 2010, we issued a warrant to Comerica Bank, which warrant was immediately exercisable for 33,746 shares of our then outstanding Series D-1 Convertible Preferred Stock.
 In connection with the Series B Convertible Preferred Stock financing, all issued and outstanding shares of previously issued preferred stock, including Series D-1 Preferred Stock, were converted into shares of Series A Convertible Preferred Stock.
 Additionally, pursuant to the December 2013 reverse stock split, the number of shares underlying the warrant was adjusted to 16,873 shares of Series A Preferred Stock.
-The shares underlying the warrant are entitled to the piggyback registration rights set forth in the Investor Rights Agreement described below.
-The warrant expires on October 28, 2017 but will be extended until the third anniversary of the effective date of this offering.
-Upon the completion of this offering, the warrant will be converted into a warrant to purchase 2,445 shares of common stock.
+Upon the completion of our IPO, the warrant converted into a warrant to purchase 2,445 shares of common stock at an exercise price of \$12.27.